 Such disenchantment with Tunisia’s ruling class was evident in last month’s municipal elections, which only 33.7% of voters took part in.

-The lingering frustration with Nidaa Tunis ahead of the 2019 parliamentary and presidential elections could spell trouble for party members, who some say are angling to have Chahed take the fall for the party’s failures.
+The lingering frustration with Nidaa Tounes ahead of the 2019 parliamentary and presidential elections could spell trouble for party members, who some say are angling to have Chahed take the fall for the party’s failures.

-“The political party leading the national unity government [Nidaa Tunis] … wants to get rid of Chahed and blame him for their mismanagement of most of their pressing matters,” political analyst Mokhtar Dabebi told Maghreb Voices on March 19.
+“The political party leading the national unity government [Nidaa Tounes] … wants to get rid of Chahed and blame him for their mismanagement of most of their pressing matters,” political analyst Mokhtar Dabebi told Maghreb Voices on March 19.

 Despite drawing blows from all sides and previous indications he would not run, Chahed continues to be touted as a strong possible contender for the presidency.